nearprotocol/stakewars/README.md

 Once the contract is deployed, any user will be able to deposit funds into your staking contract, and delegate their stake to your validator node.

-Follow the guide in the [staking contract](https://github.com/near/staking-contract) repository for details.
+Follow the guide in the [Staking Pool contract](https://github.com/near/initial-contracts) repository for details.

 ## Check if it worked
 You have five different ways to verify that your stake transaction was successfully included in the blockchain:
+1. A correct output from near shell
+2. A new event on the betanet block explorer
+3. A correct balance in your account, using `near state` command
+4. A change in the `nearup` logs displayng an uppercase "V"
+5. A query to the JSON RPC using the `validator` endpoint

 1. You should see a transaction receipt that ends with `status: { SuccessValue: '' }` similar to the one below:
 ```